 • Retreats as a space for your employees to connect to their own personal dreams and ambitions

-Here is a preview into our newest episode where David and I discuss the many benefits we’ve experienced as a result of our company retreats, and how to get your employees enthusiastically bought in.
+Here is a preview, where David and I discuss the many benefits we’ve experienced as a result of our company retreats, and how to get your employees enthusiastically bought in.

 Shane: This is a deeply passionate and personal topic for both of us, and something I think we’ve done extremely well throughout our history as a company.
 We both can credit the retreats that we’ve created, either company-wide, for the leadership team, or for each department, to building an extraordinary culture.